Kristine Miller: I Walk Alone

 In the winter of 1946, Miller appeared briefly in Western noir, Desert Fury (1947).
 She played the priggish Claire Lindquist, daughter of a corrupt judge.
-Shooting took place mid-August–early November 1946.
+Shooting took place from mid-August to early November, 1946.
 Unusual for such a small role, Wallis ensured Miller received 6th billing, after Wendall Corey, despite her role being little more than walk-on.
 The film was released August 15, 1947.

 Immediately after Desert Fury, Wallis began work on Deadlock, the original project name for Beggars Are Coming to Town.
 Again Miller would be cast with Desert Fury's Burt Lancaster and Wendell Corey.
 After weeks of rehearsals on the Modjeska Canyon location, under the direction of Byron Haskin, Miller suddenly became the second leading lady.
 Lizabeth Scott, ever competitive with all actresses, grabbed the Kay role for herself.
 Miller later recalled, "(Wallis) planned to star me in 'I Walk Alone.'
 He tested me with Burt; it was a wonderful test.
 But then Lizabeth Scott decided she wanted the role, and Lizabeth got whatever she wanted—from Hal Wallis! [laughs] So, I got the second part instead."
 The 21-year-old Miller was recast as the slumming socialite divorcée, Alexis Richardson.
 Miller was afraid that playing a "meanie" role might typecast her.
 She was also forced to cut her 22-inch hair into a shorter chignon.
 In designing Miller's wardrobe, Edith Head was impressed by Miller's physique, describing it as "the most exciting figure since Betty Grable."
 The resulting film was renamed I Walk Alone (1948).
 Shooting took place early December 1946–mid-February 1947.
 The film was released January 16, 1948.
 She was 5th-billed after Kirk Douglas.
 Despite Miller's fears of being typecast as a femme fatale, film historians tend to typecast her "as always playing the 'good girl.'"
-Typecasting reflected real life as Miller's name seldom appeared in gossip columns and when it did, never involved scandal.
+Typecasting reflected real life as Miller's name seldom appeared in gossip columns and when it did, it never involved scandal.
 Though Miller participated in the Hollywood dating circuit, the one name that invariably appeared in the press was William Haskel Schuyler, a television pioneer and consultant based in San Francisco.
 In late November 1947, it was announced that Miller and Schuyler would wed.
 But the marriage was postponed.